Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint models: Introduction

-In this article, we propose a flexible causal mediation model that simultaneously accommodates longitudinal mediators, confounders, exposures, and survival outcomes on arbitrary time (age) grids.
-We extend the causal mediation framework for irregular longitudinal data with survival outcomes developed in \cite{zeng2022causal} by allowing for time-varying exposures and confounders.
-Unlike their modeling framework, which is based on Bayesian functional principal component analysis \citep{kowal2020bayesian} to impute the underlying mediator process (observed at irregular times throughout the study), we propose a flexible Bayesian joint model for longitudinal and survival data.
-To impute the underlying exposure, confounder, and mediator processes, we incorporate splines into our proposed Bayesian nonparametric models for the longitudinal data, as introduced in \cite{zeldow2021functional}.
-We assume that subjects' treatment and covariate information are updated at common time intervals, but the subjects need not enter the study at the same time.

-The observed data distributions in our framework are modeled using an enriched Dirichlet process mixture (EDPM) model \citep{wade2011enriched, wade2014improving}.
-Our modeling framework is unique in that this is the first instance where the EDPM model is used for the joint analysis of longitudinal and survival data.
-Bayesian non-parametric (BNP) mixture models, such as the Dirichlet process mixture (DPM) model, have been separately used to model longitudinal \citep{quintana2016bayesian,dunson2009bayesian} and survival \citep{zhao2015dirichlet,hanson2004bayesian} data.
-A relevant work that assigns EDP prior to regression parameters of longitudinal data in continuous time is available in \cite{zeldow2021functional}.
-We extend the existing models by incorporating multiple longitudinal covariates (treatment, confounder, and mediator) and survival outcomes into a single framework to solve a causal mediation problem.
+A recent study by \cite{kateline2025continuous} develops a continuous-time mediation framework that assumes a cross-sectional exposure and no effect of the mediator on future time-varying confounders.
+In contrast to our framework, their identification strategy relies on a cross-world independence assumption to identify path-specific effects.
+They also adopt a differential equation–based parametric modeling approach for the observed data and use a parametric bootstrap for inference, both of which may be sensitive to model misspecification.
+In contrast, our framework accommodates time-varying exposures, captures feedback between mediators and confounders, and uses a flexible Bayesian nonparametric approach for modeling the observed data.

-The article is structured as follows.
+The remainder of the article is structured as follows.
 In Section 2, we describe our motivating example and present a summary of two cohort studies that we combine in our analysis.
 In Section 3, we introduce our notation and data structure.
 Section 4 describes our causal framework.
-In Sections 5 and 6, we present our proposed observed data models and provide details on parameter estimation, respectively.
+In Section 5, we present our proposed observed data models together with the G-computation algorithm.
+In Section 6, we conduct simulation studies to compare the performance of our proposed model with a standard Bayesian parametric model.
 Section 7 presents the results of our analysis, which is followed by a brief discussion in Section 8.